 We used larrakitj as a coffin but now instead of digging it in the ground we want to show it as art.
 We believe that the spirit travels through the water and returns to its source and then is born anew.
 The body dissolves and the bones return to the land as the larrakitj decays.
 I have wanted to share this understanding with non-Indigenous people for a long time.
 To show them what is inside.
 Inside the larrakitj.
 Inside our destiny.
 Inside our hearts.

-When the tree falls, the honey spills forth like the Gurka’wuy River flooding into the sea at Trial Bay [on the north coast of New South Wales].
+When the tree falls, the honey spills forth like the Gurka’wuy River flooding into the sea at Trial Bay [off north-eastern Arnhem Land, Northern Territory].
 This is in the water here.
 In these designs where the Marrakulu clan meet their mother’s mother, the Balamumu.
 There are statues in this water made of giant boulders that have names.

 And also these fish of the species Darrapa, Warrwada and Warrwitjpal.
 They are the ancestors of the land.
 They come to the rock and their path is blocked.
 They can jump into the air.
 They land back into the water.
 Their spiritual pathway continues.
 It is a cycle.

 Wukun Wanambi on his visit to the British Museum: